cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 ~~~

 Let `points` be the output of this function.
 The i-th element in `points` is
-the share for the i-th participant, which is the randomly generated polynomial
+the share for the i-th signer, which is the randomly generated polynomial
 evaluated at coordinate `i`.
 We denote a secret share as the tuple `(i, points[i])`,
 and the list of these shares as `shares`.
 `i` MUST never equal `0`; recall that `f(0) = s`, where `f` is the polynomial defined in a Shamir secret sharing operation.